Getting Out of Your Writing Slump: Part #1 – Get Re-Energised to Write

 Sometimes, if you’re going through a temporary rough patch, it may be best to simply take some time off from writing.

-Perhaps your day job is manic this month, but it’s going to calm down in a few weeks.
-Maybe your youngest starts school in a couple of months.
-Perhaps you’ve got exams coming up but they’ll be over soon.
+Maybe you’re having to self-isolate with two small children for 14 days.
+Or your day job is manic this month, but it’s going to calm down in a few weeks.
+Or you’ve got a big non-writing project going on that’ll be finished soon.

 If it feels right to you to have a proper break from writing, have a break!
 Whatever you might hear from some writing gurus, you do not need to write every day, and there’s nothing at all wrong with having time off.